retrotravelbug/tightropetool/practitioner tightrope.md

   - The warning signs of burnout (falling off)
   - Past positive experiences that provide a stable foundation for the practitioner
   - Worrying experiences that make things more wobbly
+  - Practioner's strengths to stay balanced
   - Current compounding concerns and mounting pressures (steps making ladder higher)
-  - Practioner's strengths to stay balanced
   - The people or organisational features that make up the safety net
   - Identifying steps to move towards the goals

+## [Download Practitioner Tightrope]
+<small>Latest version uploaded 23 January 2022<small>

 # Evidence based prompts

-Similar to the Adolescent Tightrope, each of the areas of the tightrope are supported by prompts, drawn from research about professional and organisational resilience and pitfalls.
+Similar to the Adolescent Tightrope, each of the areas of the tightrope are supported by prompts drawn from research.
+These draw on research and studies about professional and organisational resilience and pitfalls.

 The materials in the workbook can be used in a variety of ways: